 The conversion to flats began with the property boom and was then sold, half-ish finished when the slump followed.

-The black and white image is one that was taken in January 1989 and shows a part of a wheel mechanism.
+The black and white image is one that was taken in January 1989 and shows a part of a wheel mechanism on the end of the building.
 This has since been restored and the mill has open days where you can see it running.
-This in the left hand side end of the mill.
+This in the left hand side end of the mill when looking at it from the A46.

 Now here’s some interesting information extracted from a book.
 During the winter of 1939/40 it was so cold that people went skating on Walkers Ponds, Dunkirk.